BehnoudSh/Foursquare/README.md

 Kotlin coroutines for multithreading
 ROOM persistence library for caching the data
 Retrofit for network calls
-and other components such as butterknife, calligraphy and etc... .
+and other components such as androidX, butterknife, calligraphy and etc... .

-توسعه‌ی تدریجی بر روی گیت انجام شده است.
-روش کار به صورت زیر از ابتدا تا انتها بوده است:

-در این موارد که در زیر لیست شده اند همان طور که مشاهده می شود سعی شده است استخوان بندی تک تک لایه ها تکمیل شوند و هر کدام فقط وظیفه ی خودشان را انجام دهند و در انتها به لایه ی ویو برسیم.

-۱. آماده‌سازی کلیات پروژه و انتخاب معماری مناسب
-۲. اضافه کردن کامپوننت‌های مورد نیاز جهت پیشبرد تسک
-۳. پکیج‌بندی مناسب کلاس‌ها
-۴. بررسی foursquare api و ایجاد مدل‌های آن و لایه شبکه
+My approach is as below:

+At first I tried to make each component structure, and then wiring all the components to each other till reaching to the View!

+1. preparing application requirements and choosing the right architecture
+2. adding all components to the gradle
+3. packaging the classes
+4. preparing foursquare API and making all the models
-۵. observing location change using Livedata
+5. observing location change using Livedata
-۶. retrofit call foursquare interface using coroutines in Repository
+6. retrofit call foursquare interface using coroutines in Repository
-۷. adding viewmodel
+7. adding viewmodel
-۸. foursquare api test response failure and success livedata handling
+8. foursquare api test response failure and success livedata handling
-۹. adding room and model, DAO and other configs
+9. adding room and model, DAO and other configs
-۱۰. adding sharedprefs for caching last location, offset and last updated time
+10. adding sharedprefs for caching last location, offset and last updated time
-۱۱. پیاده سازی منطق اصلی برنامه در ویومدل و ریپازیتوری
-۱۲. داخل کردن room  در منطق اصلی
-۱۳. اضافه کردن زمان آپدیت آخر به منطق اصلی که تا الان شامل اینترنت و تغییر لوکیشن میشد
-۱۴. نمایش جزئیات مکان
-۱۵. یک مقدار ریفکتور و نهایی سازی

-سپاس از این تسک کامل و جامع
+11. implementing the main logic of application inside viewmodel and repository
+12. adding ROOM to the main login and make use of it
+13. adding the last update time to the main logic, which was only had having internet and changing location
+14. showing in view: place details
+15. refactoring and adding some comments